 For international students choosing to set up base in Singapore, it is best to approach your respective tertiary institution to check for accommodations available.

 For example, the National University of Singapore has plenty of dormitories available on campus, however, these rooms have to be booked early because they’re often snapped up before the term begins.
-Other educational institutes like LASALLE College and Singapore Institute of Management also provide accommodation for their international students situated a stone’s throw away from the school.
+Other educational institutes like LASALLE College of the Arts and Singapore Institute of Management also provide accommodation for their international students situated a stone’s throw away from the school.
 Even if some institutions don’t have on-site hostels, most will aid their international students to find accommodation.

 OFF-CAMPUS HOUSING